 The native religion of Japan is Shinto, and the word ‘Shinto’ means ‘way of the gods’.
 There are many kami (gods) and they often take the form of things close to life and nature such as trees, mountains, rivers, wind, rain, and fertility.
 People also become kami after they die and are worshipped as ancestral gods by their relatives.

 In Shinto, people are believed to be essentially good.
-Therefore, the evil people do is caused by evil spirits.
+Therefore, evil people do is caused by evil spirits.
 As a result, the purpose of most Shinto rituals is to keep away evil spirits by prayer, purification, and offerings to the kami.

 Shinto is deeply rooted in the history of the Japanese.
-During the Meiji Period (1868-1912), Shinto was officially recognized as state religion but after World War II the state and the Shinto religion were officially separated.
+During the Meiji Period (1868-1912), Shinto was officially recognized as the state religion but after World War II the state and the Shinto religion were officially separated.

 Visiting a Shinto Shrine (jinja)

 Shinto shrines are the homes of kami and therefore places 0f worship.
 Shrines are visited during special yearly events such as ‘oshogatsu‘ (New Year’s holiday) and festivals.
 People also visit shrines to pay respect to kami and pray for good fortune.

 Throughout the year there are countless festivals held all over Japan to celebrate such events as the coming farming season, the harvest or important local historical events.
 Some festivals are small, local festivals while others are huge and attract people from all over Japan.

 How should you behave when visiting a shrine?